 The Consumer informs the Bank that he cannot provide the information asked.

 The Bank sends a letter to confirm they don’t approve the Consumer’s request.

 Research shows that the Consumer has a tenant in the apartment.
 Furthermore, sending a letter to confirm once more there’s no approval to do so.
 Above all, the letter confirms the Banks’ rights.
-The Bank confirms that they’ve registered the Consumer at bank and mortgage specific registers(!).
+The Bank confirms that they’ve registered the Consumer at bank and mortgage-specific registers(!).
 As a result, the entries notify other Banks when doing their due diligence.
-Furthermore, the refinancing will be more difficult.
+Furthermore, refinancing will be more difficult.

 The Bank gives the Consumer some time and two options: